- Jeep Wrangler insurance costs around $1,952 per year, $976 for a 6-month policy, or $163 per month.

 - Obey the law to get lower insurance rates.
 If you want the most economical Wrangler insurance rates, it pays off to be a safe driver.
 A few minor traffic violations have the consequence of raising insurance costs by at least $540 per year.
 Serious infractions such as DWI and driving without insurance could raise rates by an additional $1,870 or more.

-- Qualify for policy discounts to lower auto insurance cost.
-Discounts may be available if the policyholder drives a vehicle with safety or anti-theft features, is a senior citizen, is a good student, is a member of the military or a federal employee, or many other policy discounts which could save the average driver as much as $334 per year on their insurance cost.
+- Qualify for policy discounts to lower auto insurance costs.
+Discounts may be available if the policyholder drives a vehicle with safety or anti-theft features, is a senior citizen, is a good student, is a member of the military or a federal employee, or other policy discounts which could save the average driver as much as $334 per year on their insurance cost.

-Which Jeep Wrangler insurance rates are the cheapest?
+Jeep Wrangler insurance rates by trim level

 With Jeep Wrangler car insurance cost ranging from $1,772 to $2,156 annually on average, the cheapest model to insure is the Sport 2-Door.
 The second cheapest trim level to insure is the Willys Sport 2-Door at $1,832 per year.